-My Account
+- My Account

 In 1967 he served as a battalion commander in Vietnam.
-For his achievements there he received the Legion of Merit, the Distinguished Flying Cross, 11 Air Medals, and two Silver Stars.
+He received the Legion of Merit, the Distinguished Flying Cross, 11 Air Medals, and two Silver Stars for his achievements there.
 After Vietnam, he served at the National War College for three years as the executive officer to the Chief of Staff.
-He was promoted to Brigadier General and in 1975 became Commanding General of the United States Army Garrison, Okinawa, the first Black to become a four-star general in the United States Army.
+He was promoted to Brigadier General and, in 1975, became Commanding General of the United States Army Garrison, Okinawa, the first Black to become a four-star general in the United States Army.

-After he had completed 34 years of service to the U.S. military he retired in 1985.
+After he had completed 34 years of service in the U.S. military, he retired in 1985.
 He was then awarded the Defense Distinguished Service Medal and two Distinguished Service Medals.
-After his retirement, he was asked to look over a panel of people who were examining the Korean War performance of some highly criticized army units.
+After his retirement, he was asked to look over a panel of people examining the Korean War performance of some highly criticized army units.
 He also served on the board of Northwest Airlines.
-After a battle with leukemia, Roscoe Robinson, Jr. died on July 22, 1993, at the age of 64, and was buried at Arlington National Cemetery.
+After a battle with leukemia, Roscoe Robinson, Jr. died on July 22, 1993, at 64, and was buried at Arlington National Cemetery.

 In April 2000, there was a ceremony and a dedication at West Point for a new auditorium, named "General Roscoe Robinson, Jr. Auditorium," in his honor.
 The Roscoe Robinson Health Clinic at Womack Army Medical Center at Fort Bragg is also named in his honor.